 Now it’s time execute PowerCLI configuration steps.
 I usually use this command line to configure PowerCLI:

 Set-PowerCLIConfiguration -Scope AllUsers -ParticipateInCEIP $false -InvalidCertificateAction Ignore

-As you can see, I typed in the sequence a Import-Module command asking for VMware Automation from Horizon and I got no erros coming from PowerShell.
+As you can see, I typed in the sequence an Import-Module command asking for VMware Automation from Horizon and I got no errors coming from PowerShell.

 Welcome to the world of PowerCLI!
-You can see a lot of good stuff form the following website also:
+You can see a lot of good stuff from the following website also: